 When Should You Return a Tenant’s Security Deposit?

 Once a tenant has vacated the premises, you’ll have 15 days to return their deposit.
 You must also send the accrued interest (if applicable) alongside the deposit you’re returning.

 If there are deductions, you’ll have an extra 15 days to return the remaining amount to your tenant.

 What Happens if You Wrongfully Withhold a Tenant’s Security Deposit?

 Among other things, you may forfeit your right to make any deductions, as well as be liable for paying your tenant’s court costs and attorney fees.

 What Happens if the Property Changes Hands During a Tenancy?

 In Florida, there is only one option for outgoing landlords.
 That is, to transfer the deposit (plus any accrued interest) to the incoming landlord.
 If there are any deductions, you must provide an accurate accounting for the same.

 Once you’ve done this, you’ll be relieved of any responsibility in regards to storing your tenant’s security deposit.

 As a landlord you are responsible for following the proper secure deposit procedures and other guidelines under the states landlord-tenant laws.
-You should also be sure to familiarize yourself with the legal eviction process, lease termination policies, squatters rights and rent increase laws.
+You should also be sure to familiarize yourself with the legal eviction process, lease termination policies, squatters rights, the Fair Housing Act, and rent increase laws.